forki/PoshRack/README.md

 #### Configure
 ##### Important Note: The RSCloudAccounts.csv file location and name is specified in the user profile, using the variable "$RSAccounts".
 See the included file profile.ps1 for an example

-Update the CloudAccounts.csv file with your cloud account credentials:
+Update the RSCloudAccounts.csv file with your cloud account credentials:
   * _AccountName_ - User-defined name for the account.
 This can be pretty much anything you desire, and it's only used in the context of PoshRack.
-For example, you may choose to name the accounts based on the default regions you assign to them.
+For example, you may choose to name the accounts based on the default regions you assign to them (e.g. RackIAD or RackDFW).
 This _AccountName_ is **not** the same as your _RackspaceUsername_.
   * _RackspaceUsername_ - This is your Rackspace.
   * _RackspaceAPIKey_ - This is your API key.
-  * _RackspaceAccountNbr_ - This is your account number.
   * _Region_ - This is your default region.

 You can see your Rackspace cloud accounts configuration by running